-In my research I study motor coordination, learning and development from a dynamical systems perspective.
-I am interested in our ability to form social systems with others (such as in rowing, dance or martial arts) and the ability to explore new possibilities for action within a (social) system.
+In my research, I aim to integrate psychology and movement sciences to study joint action from a dynamical systems perspective.
+My fascination lies in our ability to form social systems with others and the ability to explore new possibilities for action within a (social) system.

-I aspire to create a learning environment that invites experiences and reflection upon those.
-I strongly believe that we learn through action and developed a Movement Workshop to enable students to experience theoretical concepts of motor development and learning (e.g., affordances, constraints, control parameter and self-organisation) by moving themselves.
+To create such a learning environment, I developed a Movement Workshop for students to explore theoretical concepts of motor development and learning through movement.
 To support students in their process of building on their future, I developed the educational module Creating your own course to challenge and support students to develop their plans for the future.